Send Wilk a text with your feedback!

 š£ Share this episode with someone whoās ready to move beyond contempt and build a stronger, more united America.

-What have you done today to make your life a better life?
-What have you done today to make the world a better place?
 The world is a better place if we are better people.
 That begins with each of us as individuals.
 Be kind to one another.
-Be grateful for everything youāve got.
-Make each and every day the day that you want it to be!
+Be grateful for all youāve got.
+Make every day the day that you want it to be!

 Please follow The Derate The Hate podcast on: